RSE1982/beijing-air-quality/README.md

 - Evaluate SHAP values for model interpretability
 - Extend dashboard to include forecasting alerts
 - Deploy models using FastAPI or AWS Lambda

+## 🤖 Use of AI Tools in This Project

+Generative AI (ChatGPT) was used during this project to assist with:

+- Ideation of dashboard layout and user experience
+- Debugging code errors, particularly mismatches in XGBoost feature naming
+- Designing EDA narrative structure
+- Producing documentation templates (e.g., metadata YAML)
+- Generating explanatory text for statistical concepts and insights
+- Creating design variations for clustering visualisations and station profiling

+AI tools supported the workflow, but all data analysis, modelling decisions, and code execution were performed by the learner.
+This hybrid human–AI workflow improved productivity while maintaining academic integrity.

+## 📚 Learning Reflection

+This project strengthened my skills in managing large environmental datasets, engineering time-series features, and applying both classical statistical methods and machine learning models.

+Debugging forecasting pipelines, handling inconsistent station data, and optimising XGBoost workflows deepened my understanding of real-world data challenges.

+Building a Streamlit dashboard improved my ability to communicate complex insights to technical and non-technical audiences, and integrating AI tools taught me how to use generative assistance responsibly and effectively.

+The project prepared me for continuous learning in areas such as advanced time-series modelling, cloud deployment, and applied environmental analytics.

 ## 🙏 Credits & Acknowledgements